Lithops: Cultivation

 Lithops are popular house plants and many specialist succulent growers maintain collections.
 Seeds and plants are widely available in shops and over the Internet.
 They are relatively easy to grow and care for if given sufficient sun and kept in well-draining soil.

 Normal treatment in mild temperate climates is to keep them completely dry during winter, watering only when the old leaves have dried up and are replaced by a new leaf pair.
 Watering continues through autumn, when the plants flower, and then stops for winter.
 The best results are obtained in an environment with additional heat such as a greenhouse.
 In hotter climates, Lithops will have a summer dormancy when they should be kept mostly dry, and they may require some water in winter.
 In tropical climates, Lithops can be grown primarily in winter with a long summer dormancy.
-In all conditions, Lithops will be most active and need most water during autumn and each species will flower at approximately the same time.
+In all conditions, Lithops will be most active and need most water during autumn and most species will flower at approximately the same time.

 Lithops thrive best in a coarse, well-drained substrate.
 Any soil that retains too much water will cause the plants to burst their skins as they over-expand.
 Plants grown in strong light will develop hard strongly coloured skins which are resistant to damage and rot, although persistent overwatering will still be fatal.
 Excessive heat will kill potted plants as they cannot cool themselves by transpiration and rely on staying buried in cool soil below the surface.
 Commercial growers mix a mild fungicide or weak strength horticultural sulfur into the plant's water to prevent rotting.
 Lithops are sensitive to watering during hot weather, which can cause the plants to rot; in habitat the plants are often dormant when the temperatures are high, doing most of their growing during the cool months of the year.
 Low light levels will make the plants highly susceptible to rotting and fungal infection.

 In the United Kingdom the following species have gained the Royal Horticultural Society's Award of Garden Merit: